google/libphonenumber/FAQ.md

 ### What about M2M (machine to machine) numbers?

-libphonenumber does not support M2M numbers at the moment, but might in the future.
+libphonenumber currently does not support M2M numbers, but might in the future.

-Some of the reasons why libphonenumber doesn't support M2M is lack of standardization and its demand for new Util API:
+The reason for Libphonenumber to not provide M2M support is related to the lack of standardization and the need for a new Util API (not in radar for the time being):

 - We understand that use cases for M2M are diverse.
 We don't require that a number to be supported by the library has a human at the other end since we already accept premium rate services and they might go to an automated system instead.
 But to date we only accept ranges that a human migh call or send an SMS to.